Soniiou/OPS100V_Class/README.md

 # OPS100V_Class
 Task:
-Fork this repo and complete the java file for completing the pagereplacement algorithms.
+Fork this repo and complete the java file on the page replacement algorithms.